ochoa-jessica/Mushroom_Classification/README.md

 ## Five-Dimensional Plot : Parallel Coordinates Diagram
 ![Mushroom Cap Shape & Gill Size](Images/newplot-8.png)
 <p>A mushroom distinguishes itself from other mushrooms through its stalk-shape, stalk-surface-above-the-ring, stalk-root, and its stalk-surface-below-the-ring.</p>
-<p>Can those features explain a mushroom's edibility?</p>
-<p>Indeed, it does not seem to make much of a difference whether a mushroom stalk-shape is enlarging or tapering.</p>
+<p>Can those features explain a mushroom's edibility?
+Indeed, it does not seem to make much of a difference whether a mushroom stalk-shape is enlarging or tapering.</p>
-<p>However, the surface above the "mushroom-ring" gives more information.
+<p>However, the surface above the mushroom-ring gives more information.
 If we were to select a mushroom with a smooth or fibrous stalk-surface one can feel more confident that the mushroom is edible.
 A silky surface above the mushroom-ring should be avoided.</p>
 <p>The stalk-root should be club or equal.</p>
 <p>If the stalk surface below the ring is smooth, there is good amount of chance it is an edible mushroom.</p?
 <p>The features as a combination increase the chance to distinguish poisonous and edible mushrooms.</p>